Is Spot’s stomach making noises? Just like us, our dogs may occasionally have noisy stomachs due to a variety of factors.

 - Inflammatory Bowel Disease — Dogs with inflammatory bowel disease or IBD are more likely to have stomach upset, which can lead to regular stomach rumblings.
 Recurrent loud stomach noises should always be checked out by a pet professional to rule out any serious underlying disease(s).

 - Intestinal Parasites — Intestinal parasites like roundworms, hookworms, whipworms, and tapeworms can cause excessive gas and inflammation, leading to alarming tummy noises.
 Once your pooch has been successfully de-wormed per your veterinarian’s advice, you’ll want to stay up to date on periodic dog deworming medication to lower your mutt’s risk of reinfection.

-- Liver or Kidney Issues — If your pooch has a metabolic issue such as those relating to the liver or kidney, abnormal stomach noises may be a more frequent occurrence.
+- Liver Issues — If your pooch has a metabolic issue, such as those relating to the liver, abnormal stomach noises may be a more frequent occurrence.
 Other related symptoms include changes in appetite, excessive thirst, vomiting, and diarrhea.

 - Cancer — Though very unlikely, abnormal stomach noises could be a sign of intestinal cancer.
 This is part of the reason it’s important to consult your vet if your dog’s tummy sounds continue to occur over time.

 Do Stomach Noises Cause Your Dog Pain?
 What About Discomfort?